The Ultimate Guide To Product Feature Adoption: What Is It And How To Increase It

 Be mindful of your users and don’t overuse full-screen modals that block the screen behind, just to force users to engage.
 This is intrusive and will drive the opposite result unless used wisely.

 It’s important to restate that not all users will benefit from all features, or they will be using them in different ways.
-To make sure your feature announcements are relevant for each user, segment your customers based on use cases and personalize the message to reflect specific benefits to each.
+To make sure your feature announcements are relevant for each user, segment your customers based on use cases and personalize the message to your existing customers to reflect specific benefits to each.

 2. Use secondary onboarding to drive feature discovery